couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 There are internal settings for XDCR which are only exposed via the REST API.
 These settings will change the replication behavior, performance, and timing.
+As of Couchbase Server 2.2+, there are three endpoints for changing XDCR settings:

+-

-The following updates an XDCR setting for parallel replication streams per node:
+The following example updates an XDCR setting for parallel replication streams per node:

 ```